Home

 Other visual people report that making a picture or a drawing out of their affirmation, or whatever the desired state is represented by the affirmation, also works for them.

-They could benefit greatly from positive thinking audio programs or listening frequently to motivating and inspiring speeches.
+These people could benefit greatly from positive thinking audio programs or listening frequently to motivating and inspiring speeches.

-Meditation and visualization with affirmations work well for kinesthetic people, since meditation allows the mind to rest and invites a feeling of well-being that can be used to "embody" the affirmation.
+Meditation and visualization combined with affirmations work well for kinesthetic people, since meditation allows the mind to rest and invites a feeling of well-being that can be used to "embody" the affirmation.

 Then, the affirmation can act as a trigger to bring back the good feeling.